Home for Global Students

 8.Wetsonville

-Watsonville is in the heart of Arlington’s southeast quadrant, boasts a prime location that offers a unique blend of suburban charm and convenient accessibility.
-This neighborhood sits further south of Summerland and Southland Acres, adjacent to Harris Road and Cooper Street, stretching east to Matlock Road with its southern border along Turner Warnell Road.
-Its proximity to the suburban city of Mansfield adds another layer of cultural and recreational diversity.
-Besides, over 150 acres of wooded creeks, hiking, and biking trails are accessible through nearby parks.
-These parks contribute to Watsonville’s serene and active outdoor lifestyle.
+In the heart of Arlington’s southeast quadrant, Watsonville boasts a prime location that offers a unique blend of suburban charm and convenient accessibility.
+Its proximity to the suburban city of Mansfield adds a layer of cultural and recreational diversity.
+Besides, over 150 acres of wooded creeks, hiking, and biking trails are accessible through nearby parks that contribute to Watsonville’s serene and active outdoor lifestyle.

 Places to visit